Nikita Khrushchev: Consolidation of power and "Secret Speech"

-The Secret Speech, while it did not fundamentally change Soviet society, had wide-ranging effects.
+The Secret Speech did not fundamentally change Soviet society but had wide-ranging effects.
 The speech was a factor in unrest in Poland and revolution in Hungary later in 1956, and Stalin defenders led four days of rioting in his native Georgia in June, calling for Khrushchev to resign and Molotov to take over.
 In meetings where the Secret Speech was read, communists would make even more severe condemnations of Stalin (and of Khrushchev), and even call for multi-party elections.
 However, Stalin was not publicly denounced, and his portrait remained widespread through the USSR, from airports to Khrushchev's Kremlin office.
 Mikhail Gorbachev, then a Komsomol official, recalled that though young and well-educated Soviets in his district were excited by the speech, many others decried it, either defending Stalin or seeing little point in digging up the past.
 Forty years later, after the fall of the Soviet Union, Gorbachev applauded Khrushchev for his courage in taking a huge political risk and showing himself to be "a moral man after all".

 The term "Secret Speech" proved to be an utter misnomer.
 While the attendees at the Speech were all Soviet, Eastern European delegates were allowed to hear it the following night, read slowly to allow them to take notes.
 By 5 March, copies were being mailed throughout the Soviet Union, marked "not for the press" rather than "top secret".
 An official translation appeared within a month in Poland; the Poles printed 12,000 extra copies, one of which soon reached the West.
-Khrushchev's son, Sergei, later wrote, "[C]learly, Father tried to ensure it would reach as many ears as possible.
+Khrushchev's son, Sergei, later wrote: clearly, Father tried to ensure it would reach as many ears as possible.
 It was soon read at Komsomol meetings; that meant another eighteen million listeners.
 If you include their relatives, friends, and acquaintances, you could say that the entire country became familiar with the speech ...
-Spring had barely begun when the speech began circulating around the world."
+Spring had barely begun when the speech began circulating around the world.